Table of Contents

 Manufacturers and doctors set up a contact replacement schedule on purpose, to promote eye health and keep you as safe as possible.
 Contacts are an effective vision replacement tool and safe when used as directed.
 When they are used outside of the directed parameters, problems can develop.

-Risks of reusing daily contacts beyond their recommended schedule include:
+Reusing daily contacts beyond their recommended schedule can lead to these issues:

 Daily use contacts can be some of the safest types of contacts, as they are taken out each night to allow proper oxygen flow to the eyes.
 Daily disposable contacts can reduce the risk for infection greatly by decreasing the potential for bacterial buildup.
 Daily disposable contacts do not need to be cleaned or disinfected, which can make them more convenient as well.